 Ingredients: Mushroom 90%, Sugar, Soybean Oil, Soysauce (Water, Soybeans, Wheat, Salt, Sugar), Chili, Preservative: Potassium Sorbate (E202)Certificate Color: FD&C Red No. 40 (E129).
 Allergen Warnings: Soy, Wheat

-These mushrooms used believed to be shiitake are a good source of protein, fiber, antioxidants, and are cholesterol free.
+These mushrooms used, believed to be shiitake, are a good source of protein, fiber, antioxidants, and are cholesterol free.
 Mushrooms are a great source (other than the sun) for vitamin D, and are high on the minerals iron and selenium.
 The ingredient rating starts at Good (8/10).

 The heat is achieved from using chili powder.
 Hot peppers are healthy if eaten in moderation, which flushes toxins out of the body.

 The sugar level is on the high side at around 6 grams of sugar per 28 grams of jerky to lose a rating.
 Our preference is 3 grams of sugar or under per 28 grams of jerky.
-The salt level is very low around at only 94mg of salt per 28 grams of jerky.
+The salt level is very low, at around only 94mg of salt per 28 grams of jerky.

 Written by guest jerky reviewer Stéphane Leclerc